 • When showering, do not apply soap directly to the piercing, and make sure to rinse thoroughly but gently when done bathing.

-• Pat dry with disposable products such as Kleenex, toilet tissue, paper towels, or gauze.
+• Pat dry with clean, disposable products such as toilet paper, tissues, or paper towels.

 • DO spray with Briotech afterward, and let air dry.